 As I’m sure is the case with you too, my brain’s a wild and messy place.
 All sorts of crazy new ideas, thoughts, and plans zoom in, out, and around it all day.

-Thankfully I have my time tracking journal to corral them.
+Thankfully I have my lifelog to corral them.

 What did I learn that I can now use later?
 And it may take me ten years to figure it out but it’ll be there when I need it, and then I’ll be able to look back and check a journal and go: oh yeah, this and that equaled together.Robert Rodriguez

-About a year after I started keeping track of my time and my ideas, I added a new dimension: keeping track of other people’s ideas.
+About a year after I started keeping track of my ideas in my lifelog, I added a new dimension: keeping track of other people’s ideas there, too.